kgilden/pager/README.md

 ### Callbacks

 Callbacks are used to modify paged items.
-They're added to paged objects and are applied whenever the items are fetched for the first time.
+They're added to page objects and are applied whenever the items are fetched for the first time.
 The only requirement is that the callback must return exactly as many items as were passed to it.